 Lauren Rich conducted interviews with females in the CS1315 Spring 2003 pilot to determine if the course successfully addressed gender concerns and interested females in computing.
-Participants were unpaid volunteers who were invited to participate through a posting on the class CoWeb and a personal request in class by Lauren.
 The interviews lasted from thirty minutes to an hour and consisted of a series of open-ended questions about attitudes and experiences with computer science.
+Initial background questions gauged the subject's exposure to computing by inquiring about prior and current computing experiences and opportunities.
 Some questions concerned the learning objectives of the course, while others addressed the relative success of the course in addressing gender issues.
 Further questions involved general opinions toward computer science.